Evolutionary clustering of Lagrangian trajectories in turbulent Rayleigh-B\'enard convection flows: Introduction

-In this work, we extend the trajectory-based network approach \cite{Padberg2017} to an evolutionary spectral clustering framework \cite{Chi2007} which blends instantaneous analyses with a dynamic short-term memory.
+Here, we extend the trajectory-based network approach \cite{Padberg2017} to an evolutionary spectral clustering framework \cite{Chi2007} which blends instantaneous analyses with a dynamic short-term memory.
 In this way, the formerly required material property of the sets of interest is relaxed thus opening doors to study the long-term evolution of Lagrangian coherent sets in two- and three-dimensional turbulent flows.
 The result are persistent sets with altering components, which we extract via a sparse eigenbasis approximation methodology \cite{Froyland2019} from the network Laplacian matrix.
 Thereby, we are able to restrict the clustering to sets which are at the center regions of the convection rolls in turbulent convection.
-We can then study the long-term evolution of these structures including mergers and splits and demonstrate that the coherent sets contribute least to the turbulent heat transport, which significantly extends previous results \cite{Schneide2018,Vieweg2021}.
-Additionally, splits and mergers can be clearly identified by fast switches of the gaps in the spectrum of the network Laplacian.
+We can then study the long-term evolution of these structures including mergers and splits - which significantly extends previous results \cite{Schneide2018,Vieweg2021} - and confirm that the coherent sets contribute least to the turbulent heat transport \cite{Vieweg2021}.
+Additionally, these splits and mergers can be clearly identified by fast switches of the gaps in the spectrum of the network Laplacian.
 We thus present a method to study the slow dynamics of turbulent superstructures in convection from a Lagrangian view.

 The outline of the manuscript is as follows.
 Section II introduces the numerical simulation model of the convection flow together with important dimensionless parameters that characterize the turbulent transport.
 Sections III and IV discuss in brief the concept of Lagrangian coherent sets and the evolutionary clustering, respectively.
 Sections V and VI summarize the results for the two- and three-dimensional cases.
 We conclude the work in Section VII and provide further trajectory analysis details in two appendices.